hackclub/hackclub/workshops/teachable_machine/README.md

 I won’t go into how machine learning models are trained because CGP Grey made [a fantastic video](https://youtu.be/R9OHn5ZF4Uo) that does it better than I ever could.
 I highly recommend watching it.

 # Training a model
 Get started by visiting [teachablemachine.withgoogle.com](https://teachablemachine.withgoogle.com) and clicking on “Get Started”.
-When you do that, you should be greeted with the following page, where you’re given the option to create an image, audio, or pose project.
+After doing that, you should be greeted with the following page, where you’re given the option to create an image, audio, or pose project.
 Each type of project is a lot of fun, and you should totally play with all of them when you get a chance—but for now, we’re going to be working with an image project.

 ![](https://raw.githubusercontent.com/hackclub/hackclub/teachable-machine/workshops/teachable_machine/img/homepage.JPG)